 The conference aims to examine how art can threaten, terrify, and provoke the wrath of political, religious, and cultural regimes.
 Speakers will examine the history of art censorship, the role of artists as collaborators and rebels, and the self-censorship of gallery and museum directors.
 The agenda also pairs artists and scholars to discuss activist art, the threat posed by art, the potency of art, artists at risk, and artists in exile.
 Museum and gallery directors will discuss the role of self-censorship.

 We are collaborating with several cultural institutions to organize special custom satellite programs.
 El Museo del Barrio and The Studio Museum in Harlem have already agreed.
 (Details coming soon.)

 The director and founder (1988) of the Social Research conference series is Arien Mack, Alfred and Monette Marrow Professor of Psychology at The New School for Social Research, who has been the editor of Social Research since 1970.
 For the history of the conference series, visit the Social Research conference series site.
 For information about other public events at The New School, see the university calendar.
 Find information about the more than 70 degree programs offered at The New School.
 For general information about The New School, visit the Quick Facts

-The conference has been made possible with generous support from Agnes Gund, The Andy Warhol Foundation for the Visual Arts, and the Ford Foundation.
+The conference has been made possible with generous support from Agnes Gund, The Andy Warhol Foundation for the Visual Arts, the Ford Foundation, and ArteEast.
 The conference is co-sponsored by The Vera List Center for Art and Politics at The New School.